Gear For Salmon Fishing: A List Of Everything You Need

 Weights

-Depending on your fishing method, you will likely need to add some weight to your line to help get it down to the desired depth while fishing and help hold your line in place against any current.
+Depending on the fishing method, I will add some weight to the line to help get it down to the desired depth while fishing and help hold the line in place against any current.
 The weight is important for float fishing, drift fishing, and plunking methods.

 Split shots are small round weights used for float fishing.